FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 For registration requests where a Designated Expert should be consulted, the responsible IESG area director should appoint the Designated Expert.
-The intention is that any non-prefix allocation will be accompanied by a published RFC.
 But in order to allow for the allocation of values prior to the RFC being approved for publication, the Designated Expert can approve allocations once it seems clear that an RFC will be published.

 For allocation of a prefix, the Designated Expert should verify that the requested prefix clearly identifies the organization requesting